 Such a change would entail an alteration to the standard’s scope, which is not allowable for this revision’s mandate.

-The change requires an organisation to classify these interested parties.
-An organisation must track and review details about the relevant needs and requirements of interested parties.
+The change requires an organization to classify these interested parties.
+An organization must track and review details about the relevant needs and requirements of interested parties.
 The data should then be considered in outlining the QMS scope.

 Relevant interested parties include customers, employees, top management, unions, investors, suppliers, external providers, regulatory bodies, and the community.

-The organisation must interact with these parties constantly to comprehend their needs and expectations.
+The organization must interact with these parties constantly to comprehend their needs and expectations.

-This standard applies to an organisation when it wants to establish its capacity to steadily deliver products and services to boost customer satisfaction.
+This standard applies to an organization when it wants to establish its capacity to steadily deliver products and services to boost customer satisfaction.

 |Interested Party||Needs and expectations|

 |Customers||Quality, price, delivery, services|